DESIGN ANALYSIS: MATCH-3

 RULE OF 3

-The rule of three is a principle that suggests that things that come in threes, are inherently more satisfying, or more effective than other numbers or things.
+The rule of three is a principle that suggests that things that come in threes, are inherently more satisfying, or more effective than otherwise.

 It all comes down to the way we humans process information.
 We have become proficient at pattern recognition by necessity, and three is the smallest number of elements required to create a pattern.